vanraz79/ksfoundation/README.md

 Why use TheHen?
 ---------------

-TheHen accelerates development by giving you access to higher-level language which is Sass.
+TheHen accelerates development by giving you access to Sass.
 Sass is much quicker and cleaner to code, but still compile to normal CSS and JavaScript.

 Built with Foundation 4 + Sass + Compass